Bealby/lisa-fairfield/README.md

   ensuring each becomes active and highlighted black.
 - Click each navigation link and randomaly navigate to other links.
-- For each link navigated to, ensure main header `Actress Lisa Bealby`, directs you back to `Home` each time.
+- For each link navigated to, ensure main header `Actress Lisa Bealby`, directs you back to `index.html` each time.

 #### Resume